Why you might need? Vulvar Biopsy

 - Blood blister (hematoma)

-- Loss of skin color in the area (hypopigmentation)
+- Loss of skin colour in the area (hypopigmentation)